Office of Public Sector Information: Controller of HMSO and Director of OPSI

 The Controller of HMSO is also the Director of OPSI.
 HMSO continues to operate from within the expanded remit of OPSI.
-The Controller of HMSO also holds the offices of Kings's Printer of Acts of Parliament, King's Printer for Scotland and Government Printer for Northern Ireland.
+The Controller of HMSO also holds the offices of Kings's Printer of Acts of Parliament, King's Printer for Scotland, King's Printer for Wales and Government Printer for Northern Ireland.

 By virtue of holding these offices OPSI publishes, through HMSO, the London Gazette, Edinburgh Gazette, Belfast Gazette and all legislation in the United Kingdom, including Acts of Parliament, Acts of the Scottish Parliament and statutory instruments.

 The Controller of HMSO is appointed by Letters Patent to the office of King's Printer of Acts of Parliament.
 This office is separate from the functions of OPSI.
 Historically the role of King's (or Queen's) Printer extended to other official publishing responsibilities, e.g. the rights to print, publish and import the King James Bible and Book of Common Prayer within England, Wales and Northern Ireland.
 The current holder of this office is Cambridge University Press.